-Chase Sapphire Preferred Card is a great card for travelers – even if you only travel for leisure and not for business.
-Its $95 annual fee is easy on the wallet compared to the $550 annual fee charged by the Chase Sapphire Reserve.
+Chase Sapphire Preferred Credit Card is a great card for travelers – even if you only travel for leisure and not for business.
+Its $95 annual fee is easy on the wallet compared to the $550 annual fee charged by the Chase Sapphire Reserve credit card.
 It makes a great beginner travel credit card that you can start with and upgrade to higher annual fee cards if you enjoy the benefits.

 Sign up bonus

-Chase Sapphire Preferred card gives you 80,000 points after $4,000 in spend within the first three months.
-You will also get up to $50 in statement credits towards grocery store purchases in the first year.
-TPG values Chase Ultimate Rewards at 2 cents per point.
-So you are getting $1,650 in value (2 cents x 80,000 points PLUS $50 grocery store credit).
+Chase Sapphire Preferred card gives you 60,000 points after $4,000 in spend within the first three months.
+You will also get up to $50 in Ultimate Rewards hotel credit every year.
+TPG values Chase Ultimate Rewards at 2 cents per point – that’s $1200 per year.
+You will also get 10% bonus points on your anniversary.

 Chase Sapphire Preferred Rewards